isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

 ## Agda's Ring Solver

-Agda's standard library comes with a *ring solver*, which is a series of tools for automatically solving equalities over rings.
+Agda's standard library comes with a ring solver, which is a series of tools for automatically solving equalities over rings.
 Of course, calling it a *ring* solver is a bit of a misnomer, since the ring solver works over semirings as well, due to a subtle weakening of required ring structure.
-However, these details are irrelevant to today's discussion; all you need to keep in mind is that the ring solver works over any commutative semiring in addition to rings themselves.
+However, these details are irrelevant to our discussion here; all you need to keep in mind is that the ring solver works over any commutative semiring in addition to rings themselves.